nortikin/sverchok/docs/nesting.rst

 Each collection is a list of objects and these objects are themselves lists down to the most basic level which is the list of coordinates of each vertex.

-So a vertex is a list of coordinates (X,Y,Z):
+A vertex is also a list of coordinates (X,Y,Z):

 ``v0 = (1.0, 3.8, 2.5) v1 = (0.0, 0.0,0.0) v2 = (2.1, 3.1, 4.1)``

-A list of vertexes is made of several coordinates:
+A list of vertexes is made of several lists of coordinates per vertex:

 ``vertices = [(1.0, 3.8, 2.5), (0.0,0.0,0.0), (2.1,3.1,4.1)]``

-And each list element has an index starting by "0" and ending in "n", from left to right.
-So, in the above vertices list the indices for each vertex are:
+Each list element has an index starting by "0" and ending in "n", from left to right.

+In the above vertices list the indices for each vertex are:

 ``v0 = 0, v1 = 1, v2 = 2``